gottacatchenall/MetacommunityDynamics.jl/docs/src/tutorials/quick_start.md

 is the intrinsic death date of consumers.
 (Note that this is equivalent to a Lotka-Volterra model with a Holling Type-II functional response).

-By default, in `EcoDynamics` the `RosenzweigMacArthur` model is parameterized for two species exhibiting a limit cycle, though it can be used for an arbitrary number of species (See _TODO custom parameterization_ section).
+By default, in `MetacommunityDynamics` the `RosenzweigMacArthur` model is parameterized for two species exhibiting a limit cycle, though it can be used for an arbitrary number of species (See _TODO custom parameterization_ section).